deanbittner/brubeck/README.md

 - Brubeck is missing many of the features of the original StatsD.
 We've only implemented what we felt was necessary for our metrics stack.

-- Brubeck only runs on Linux.
-It won't even build on Mac OS X.
+- The original Brubeck only runs on Linux.
+It won't even build on Mac OS X.  This one does, with a bit of Makefile tweaking as the missing Linux calls have been stubbed in for Mac OS X.

 - Some of the performance features require a (moderately) recent version of the kernel that you may not have.